InfinitumForm/serbian-transliteration/readme.txt

 Universal transliterator for permalinks, posts, tags, categories, media, files, search and more, rendering them universally readable.

 == Description ==
-This plugin provides a streamlined and straightforward solution for transliterating your WordPress content between Cyrillic and Latin scripts.
-It is designed to be lightweight and user-friendly, requiring just a few clicks to carry out the conversion.
-An additional feature of this plugin is its ability to support special shortcodes, allowing selective transliteration of content sections, thereby offering increased flexibility in content presentation.
+This plugin provides a seamless solution for converting WordPress content between Cyrillic and Latin scripts.
+Crafted to be user-friendly and lightweight, it facilitates the conversion process with minimal clicks.
+It also incorporates support for unique shortcodes, enabling selective transliteration of designated content sections and delivering superior flexibility in how content is presented.
+Make your site latin now!

 = FEATURES =